 Here you can see that the card is completely closed to a 4″ square size minus the rose leaves sticking out which I don’t mind.

-I took another panel of the Jurassic cardstock for the front of the card and sponged around the edges of it with the Alabaster Ink and then also stamped the rose again in the corner of it.
+I took another panel of the Jurassic cardstock for the front of the card and sponged around the edges of it with the white Ink and then also stamped the rose again in the corner of it.
 Because I had several dimensional and extra layers on this card, I had to use a ribbon to tie it together to help it stay closed up.
 You might need an envelope that is slightly larger than an A2 envelope, but if you use less layers and dimension, it should fit in an A2 size envelope.

 Hope you’ve enjoyed my interactive card and tutorial today!
 Thanks so much for dropping in with me!